 The family bequeathed the grounds to the city of Liverpool as a public park in 1902 and in the 1940s the mansion house itself became council offices, falling gradually into disrepair.
 In 2013, The Reader, a national charity dedicated to improving literacy, was given a 125-year lease to use the house and associated buildings for educational events and activities, winning Heritage Lottery funding for a complete renovation and re-development.

-For this high-profile project, which began in 2017, Complete Roofing Systems was hired by the main contractor, John Turner Construction Group, to completely strip and re-slate the mansion house, waterproof the existing gutters and install new downpipes.
+For this high-profile project, Complete Roofing Systems was hired by the main contractor, John Turner Construction Group, to completely strip and re-slate the mansion house, waterproof the existing gutters and install new downpipes.
 Other works included the installation of a green roof and a felt system to other buildings.